HollyT85/the-games-pit/README.md

 ### *Features to be Implemented*

-For the contact app, in the view under if request.method =='POST' add (the 'from' part of the code is from [here]))

-The site would benefit from a quick add to cart button.
+The site would benefit from a quick add to cart button and pagniation as it grows and more items are added.

 ## **Database Details**
 ----------------